 - Use tongs to remove thighs to cutting board.
 Cut into bite-size pieces and return to pot.

-- Add most of the remaining ingredients to the pot also: coconut milk, green onions, lime juice, fresh ginger, coconut aminos, fish sauce, coconut sugar (or low carb sweetener for Keto) and lemongrass EO if you're using it.
+- Add most of the remaining ingredients to the pot also: optional water chestnuts, coconut milk, green onions, lime juice, fresh ginger, coconut aminos, fish sauce, coconut sugar (or low carb sweetener for Keto) and lemongrass EO if you're using it.

 - Stir well, serve, and garnish with fresh cilantro.